 - Attention Deficit Creator Disorder: An old joke on metal message boards was that if Phil Anselmo announces a new project, someone would usually reply "Can't wait for the first and final album!"

-Creator Breakdown: The Great Southern Trendkill was recorded during a time of tension within Pantera.
-Philip Anselmo had started distancing himself from his bandmates and was using heroin to deal with his chronic back pain.
+- Creator Breakdown: The Great Southern Trendkill was recorded during a time of tension within the band.
+Philip Anselmo had started distancing himself from his bandmates due to, as he stated in this interview, the shame he felt towards his heroin addiction.
 When recording the album Anselmo recorded his vocal tracks at a studio (owned by Trent Reznor) in New Orleans while the rest of the band recorded their parts in Dallas.
-These tensions can be heard on the album; which uses overdubs to give some songs a "demonic" sounds.
+These tensions can be heard on the album; which uses overdubs to give some songs a "demonic" sound.
 There are also no less than 3 songs about drug abuse.

 - Dye Hard: Kind of; Darrell's long goatee that he usually dyed crimson.

 - Fatal Method Acting: Dimebag's last show with Damageplan.
 See the entry on the Music tab for details.

 - Old Shame: The first four albums mentioned above(though they do have their fans), for both the fans and the band themselves.
 For some fans, anyways, it falls under Fanon Discontinuity.
 Anselmo's first album, Power Metal, was later dismissed by him as "immature":"I sang on over half the record and I'd only been in the band a month.
 It should never have been released."